DavidRandallPeters/UnrealEngine/UE4_019_3rdPerson-E_PlayerPawn.md

 ---

-## 019.002 | Spring Arms
+## 019.002 | Spring Arms and Cameras

 <br>

-A *Spring Arm* is a component that won't render in the game - but acts to determine the distance between a camera and an Actor - in this case our marble.
+A *Spring Arm* is a component that won't render in the game - but acts to determine the distance between a Camera and an Actor - in this case our marble.

 The Spring Arm is represented in the Blueprint editor by a red line.